Confident Neural Network Regression with Bootstrapped Deep Ensembles: Introduction

+\textit{Contribution}: In this paper, we present an efficient implementation of the parametric bootstrap for a regression setting that incorporates the missing source of uncertainty without affecting accuracy.
+We demonstrate that this leads to significantly better confidence intervals compared to standard DE and other popular methods.

+\textit{Scope}: We explicitly focus on a regression setting, in which we aim for more accurate confidence and prediction intervals.
+These are less relevant in a classification setting, where the main challenge is to properly calibrate the network outputs to probabilities.
+Our approach makes use of the separate estimates for the mean and variance that are given by Deep Ensembles in a regression setting, which does not translate to classification where only a single probability vector is given.

-\cref{framework} defines the uncertainty framework that we are considering.
-We precisely define the different types of uncertainty and intervals that we consider.
-In \cref{experiments} we explain and give the results of our four experiments.
-We demonstrate the significance of the effect of finite data and show that incorporating this improves the confidence intervals significantly, which in turn can result in improved prediction intervals.
-Finally, \cref{conclusion} summarises the conclusions and gives possible avenues of future work.
+\textit{Organisation:} \cref{Background} describes the uncertainty framework that we use, gives a short overview of related work, and describes DE in more detail.
+This leads to \cref{Bootstrapped} where we introduce our method, \textit{Bootstrapped Deep Ensembles}.
+In \cref{Results}, we experimentally demonstrate the significance of the effect of finite data and show that incorporating this improves the confidence intervals significantly, which in turn results in improved prediction intervals.
+Finally, \cref{Conclusion} summarises the conclusions and gives possible avenues for future work.